MrGallo/classroom-examples/exercises.md

 // TODO: finish answers for modulus
 4. Write a program to store the total number of cents.
 Call the variable `total_cents` and give it a value.
 Compute from the total cents, the number of whole dollars and cents using integer division and modulus.
+5. Play around in the shell and try to isolate the last 2 digits from a 3-digit number.
+The last one digit from any number.
+Now try to isolate a digit in the hundreds column.
+The tens column.
-5. Modify the program above to tell the user how many pennies, nickles, dimes, quarters, loonies and toonies that will be.
+6. Modify the program above to tell the user how many pennies, nickles, dimes, quarters, loonies and toonies that will be.
 The output should look something like:
-6. There are `n` students in the class, and they are all given an id `0 to n-1`.
+7. There are `n` students in the class, and they are all given an id `0 to n-1`.
 Create a variable to store one student's id.
 E.g., `student_id = 35`.
 Assign them a group number by using modulus.
 There will be 5 groups.
 The group numbers will be 0-4.
 The output should look like:
-7. In the shell, experiment with any number, `n % 2`.
-What is the relationship between the result and whether the number is even or odd?
-8. Having understood #7, how would you check if a number is a multiple of 3?
-4?
-Test your hypotheses in the shell.

 ## Functions 1 Solution